stelios9t/k8s-cluster-bare-metal-setup/docs/MetalLB.md

 ### Step 3

 - Ingress controller processes request and checks hostname and path (my.app-local)
-- It matches to an ingerss resource rule that points to the nginx service on default namespace
+- It matches to an ingress resource rule that points to the nginx service on default namespace

 ### Step 4